MCA's 2024 Visionary Luncheon Honors Artist Sarah Sze and Key Museum Supporters

 *

 Sze has a new permanent monumental work on view at New York’s LaGuardia Airport.
 She said she’s always getting messages from friends and family who take selfies near the work when they pass by.
-She also points out that the work may look delicately suspended, it really is not.
+She also points out that while the work may look delicately suspended, it really is not.
 “The most fragile thing we have,” she says, “which I think is important for people to understand, is technology.
 The technology we have in public space as opposed to governmental space, it's already outdated.
 Think about how for museums, what they have to change all the time are the light bulbs, the cameras, the film.
 Now they have to tend to videos.
 They are [surprisingly] the most ephemeral things.”

-We tend to think about videos that last forever – a moment captured on video and then shared digitally seems like it may never be erased.
+We tend to think about videos that last forever – a moment captured and then shared digitally seems like it may never be erased.
 But installed in a museum or public setting, video and technology must be maintained and cared for in order to last.
 Sze made a surprising point in the 21st century, that paper is more durable than one would think, and that we also have centuries of experience preserving it.
 In the same vein, the work at LaGuardia may look fragile, but it is created to last, with images printed on metal and its structure crafted from industrial materials.
 This deceptive and chaotic digital and analog mashup, Grynsztejn points out, is actually what we all have been enduring for the last 15 years.
 Sze’s work shows where the physical and the digital are interchangeable and equivalent and here to stay.
 She is revealing the art history that we are all living through, whether we like it or not.
-She admitted on stage that she hates her phone and her attachment to it, but she knows she cannot live without it either, a sentiment that is entirely relatable.
-We know the pull phones have, the damage they can do but the access they can offer.
-The personal digital relationships we all balance are both fragile and formidable and changing fast.

 Towards the end of the discussion, Sze talked about her students at Columbia University, where she is a professor.
 To emphasize her earlier point about how much we are accustomed to accepting digital images as reality, she talked about the disappointment many feel when they order art materials only to realize that when they arrive they are not what they expected.
 Often variances in color and texture leave them without the quality they expected.
-“They'll say, I want this to be fuzzy and red and it's itchy and kind of purple it.
+“They'll say, I want this to be fuzzy and red, and it's itchy and kind of purple.
 It's not the right thing.
 They're getting things digitally before they're getting physically,” she explains.
 It’s a lesson worth remembering.

-There are plenty of chances to encounter Sze’s work in person, as in addition to the work at Laguardia she has placed many works in public, very deliberately as Grynsztejn says, in zones of transit, such as subway and train stations, along New York’s High Line, and as outdoor projections on museums.
-Each work is accessible in this way all, a democratic experience, says Sze.
+There are plenty of chances to encounter Sze’s work in person.
+In addition to the work at Laguardia she has placed many works in public, very deliberately as Grynsztejn says, in zones of transit, such as subway and train stations, along New York’s High Line, and as outdoor projections on museums.
+Each work is accessible in this way is a democratic experience, says Sze.
 “We can spend all the time in the world trying to get people into the museum, but it is a building with walls.
 To put things into the public space where people don't need to know it's art, they don't need to know who made it, they can have an experience with it.
 They might be drawn in.
 The democratization of art has always been extremely important to me.”

 More information about the artist Sarah Sze may be found at sarahsze.com and victoria-miro.com